mattppal/blog/src/content/blog/making-the-most-of-airflow.md

 Using a formatter directly improves the readability of your code and creates a smooth experience for every developer on your team.
 Black formatted code looks the same, regardless of the project you're reading.
 Though _nothing_ needs to be configured with Black, it can be [configured](https://black.readthedocs.io/en/stable/usage_and_configuration/the_basics.html#configuration-via-a-file) via a `pyproject.toml` file.

-I've been using Black in my projects, personal and professional, for the past few years and it's made a world of difference.
+I've been using Black in my projects, both personal and professional, for the past few years and it's made a world of difference.
 If you're not using a code formatter, I _highly_ recommend it— for the sanity of everyone involved. 😀

 ### 🏜️ DRY Code